Natasha, her partner and their 2 daughters standing together on a beach

 Over time, however, I have joined in a bit more, and in doing so I’ve realised there are so many people out there who are in a similar situation to me.
 Now, I tend to dip in and out of them as I feel comfortable.

-Last year, I shared my story in a blogpost with Breast Cancer Now, after which they contacted me asking if I would want to be part of a TV advert – and I said yes.
+Last year, I shared my story in a blogpost, after which Breast Cancer Now contacted me asking if I would want to be part of a TV advert – and I said yes.
 It might sound strange, now, saying I didn’t want to acknowledge my diagnosis and then doing something so public, but I feel it’s been really positive for me.

 Not only has it helped me realise that there’s a community of support out there for people like me, but it’s also been good to push the message that we need to take action with breast cancer now.